Banknotes of the Ukrainian hryvnia: Shahivky fractional currency

+50 shahiv; Red; Inside a wreath, denomination in large characters.
+Post horns above the denomination, name of state at the very bottom of the stamp.

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the banknote specification table.

 Directorate

-In 1918, following the fall of the Ukrainian State and the return to the Ukrainian People's Republic, represented by the Directorate, the government tried to shift focus to either of the two concurrent currencies in Ukraine, and declared hryvnias to be the "national currency".
+In 1918, the Ukrainian State fell and the name returned to the Ukrainian People's Republic, represented by the Directorate.
+The new government declared hryvnias to be the "national currency" and tried to de-emphasize the other parallel Ukrainian currency, the karbovanets.
 However, many more denominations were issued in karbovanets than in hryvnia in 1919.
-The government only managed to issue a so-called State Treasury Exchange Note (Розмінний знак Державної Скарбниці) worth 5 hryvnias with a hastily prepared primitive design.
-It was the only state-sanctioned banknote ever printed on the territory of West Ukrainian People's Republic (ZUNR), or, to be exact, in Stanislaviv, now Ivano-Frankivsk.
-The banknotes were mostly circulated in eastern Galicia.
+The government only managed to issue a so-called State Treasury Exchange Note (Розмінний знак Державної Скарбниці) worth 5 hryvnias with a hastily-prepared primitive design.
+It was printed in Stanislaviv (now Ivano-Frankivsk) and became the only state-sanctioned banknote ever printed on the territory of West Ukrainian People's Republic (ZUNR).
+The banknotes were mostly circulated in Eastern Galicia.

-In 1920, the circulation of the Ukrainian currency started to be curtailed.
-In January 1920, the Communists, who controlled most of Ukraine, ordered the banks to stop accepting all money issued by previous Ukrainian governments, including hryvnias, and removed the obligation to accept Ukrainian currency by private parties.
+In 1920, the circulation of the Ukrainian currency was curtailed.
+In January, the Communists, who controlled most of Ukraine, ordered the banks to stop accepting all money issued by previous Ukrainian governments, including hryvnias, and removed the obligation to accept Ukrainian currency by private parties.
 At the end of 1920, they forbade circulation of all Ukrainian money.
-The last known issue of Ukrainian currency in 1917–1920, were State Credit Notes, denominated at 50 and 1,000 hryvnias, which were printed in Vienna.
+The last known issue of Ukrainian currency in 1917–1920 were State Credit Notes, denominated at 50 and 1,000 hryvnias, which were printed in Vienna.
 Few proofs (Muster) of these banknotes are known to exist.
-They became obsolete before they could be circulated, as Petliura dissolved the Directorate's government in November 1920 in light of the lack of control of Ukrainian territories.
+They became obsolete before they could be circulated, as Symon Petliura dissolved the Directorate's government in November 1920 because it barely controlled any territory.